bensaied/ScrapeSense/README.md

 - **Data Modeling (Sentiment Analysis):**
   Perform sentiment analysis on Arabic comments using:
-  -machine learning models(Naive Bayes algo) to classify sentiments as positive, negative, or neutral.
+  -machine learning models ( Naive Bayes algorithm ) to classify sentiments as positive, negative, or neutral.
   -integrated classifier of the Fast Text model.
   -with the transformer araBERT.